 Status hearings are held Monday through Friday at 9:45 a.m.
 Status calls are scheduled to review the progress of pretrial discovery, settlement discussions, other matters that will help move the case to an efficient resolution and to enable the Court to set cases for trial on a prompt basis.
-At the initial status hearing, counsel should be prepared to discuss the scheduling of discovery.
+At the initial status hearing, counsel should be prepared to discuss the scheduling of discovery as well as the overall status of the case.
 Counsel of record primarily responsible for a case are expected to appear at status calls.

 A. Joint Written Status Reports - (click on the status report below to get the Court's outline).

 At least three working days before the initial status hearing, the parties shall file a joint written status report

 , (with a courtesy copy to chambers) not to exceed three pages in length, addressing the legal and factual issues involved in the case, outstanding discovery issues, pending motions, and the status of settlement discussions.
 If after cooperative efforts the parties cannot prepare a joint report, each party shall submit a status report, not to exceed three pages in length, addressing the aforementioned topics and designating which issues are in dispute.
 Click on the blue highlighted status report to get an outline of the status report.

 B. Bankruptcy and Social Security Appeals1.
 Bankruptcy Appealsa.
 Jurisdiction.

 The jurisdictional statute governing traditional appeals from judgments, orders and decrees entered by bankruptcy judges is 28 U.S.C. § 158.
 Although parties may take appeals from either final or interlocutory orders under section 158(a), the procedures for pursuing these appeals in the district court are different.